 Same thing with hotels.
 Now we're seeing big hotels turned into hospitals.
 Have you seen that there yet?
 So there's use for big hotels because it's gonna be a while before people want to go sleep in the bed that somebody else slept in last night.

 No matter how clean the sheets are, it seems unlikely that we're gonna feel confident about that.
 So all of these big companies, are gonna have to rethink what they do and what value they create.
 And it's a particularly hard time to do that because so much of the world is uncertain.
 Once you understand what you do, then you take a look at all of your technology and see whether the technology is helping you get there or hurting from living there.
 That's the first thing.

-“Once you understand what you do, then you take a look at all of your technology and see whether the technology is helping you get there or hurting from living there.
-That’s the first thing.”
+"Once you understand what you do, then you take a look at all of your technology and see whether the technology is helping you get there or hurting you from getting there."